FarronF/limerick-council-meetings/meetings/2021/06/21-Monthly Meeting of Metropolitan District of Limerick/Minutes - Monthly Meeting of Metropolitan District of Limerick - 17th May 2021.md

 The Winter proofing Scheme (above) is specific to the Bedford Row / Lr Thomas Street

 area of the City Centre where there is a concentration of hospitality type businesses.
+The
+---
-The--- 12
+12

 traders in this area have been consulted regarding the proposals.
 An application for